ahmdtaha/FineGrainedVisualRecognition/README.md

 ## Contributor list
 1. [Ahmed Taha](http://www.cs.umd.edu/~ahmdtaha/)

-**I am not a Python expert; so both tips to improve the code and pull requests to contribute are very welcomed**
+**Both tips to improve the code and pull requests to contribute are very welcomed**